Hacker

-A hacker is a person skilled in information technology who uses their technical knowledge to achieve a goal or overcome an obstacle, within a computerized system by non-standard means.
-Though the term hacker has become associated in popular culture with a security hacker – someone who utilizes their technical know-how of bugs or exploits to break into computer systems and access data which would otherwise be inaccessible to them – hacking can also be utilized by legitimate figures in legal situations.
-For example, law enforcement agencies sometimes use hacking techniques in order to collect evidence on criminals and other malicious actors.
-This could include using anonymity tools (such as a VPN, or the dark web) to mask their identities online, posing as criminals themselves.
-Likewise, covert world agencies can employ hacking techniques in the legal conduct of their work.
-On the other hand, hacking and cyber-attacks are used extra- and illegally by law enforcement and security agencies (conducting warrantless activities), and employed by state actors as a weapon of both legal and illegal warfare.
+A hacker is a person skilled in information technology who achieves goals and solves problems by non-standard means.
+The term has become associated in popular culture with a security hacker – someone with knowledge of bugs or exploits to break into computer systems and access data which would otherwise be inaccessible to them.
+In a positive connotation, though, hacking can also be utilized by legitimate figures in legal situations.
+For example, law enforcement agencies sometimes use hacking techniques to collect evidence on criminals and other malicious actors.
+This could include using anonymity tools (such as a VPN or the dark web) to mask their identities online and pose as criminals.

+Hacking can also have a broader sense of any roundabout solution to a problem, or programming and hardware development in general, and hacker culture has spread the term's broader usage to the general public even outside the profession or hobby of electronics (see life hack).

+Etymology

+The term "hacker" is an agent noun formed from the verb "hack" based on PIE *keg- (hook, tooth), which is also the source of the Russian word kogot "claw".

 Definitions

-General definition

 Reflecting the two types of hackers, there are two definitions of the word "hacker":